jw-smaal/zephyr-midi1/samples/midi1_clock_measurement/README.rst

 Running
 *******

-Once flashed, the sample will monitor the incoming timing clock and report the measured BPM every 2 seconds via the console.
+Once flashed, the sample will monitor the incoming timing clock and report the measured BPM every 1 second via the console.

 License
 *******